Search

 The default order in which documents are shown is relevance ranking.
 You can control the order in which documents are shown in the Search Results by using the "Sort by" dropdown.

-Title A-Z and Title Z-A will base the sort order on the individual titles of documents in the results list.
+Book Order [A-Z] and Book Order [Z-A] will base the sort order on the individual books in the results list.

-Document order will base the sort order on the order in which those documents appear in the original product.
+Doc Title [A-Z] and Doc Title [Z-A] will sort the results on the order in which those documents appear within the original product.
 This can be useful when working with hits in legislation and other statutory material when it may be helpful for the order of the search results to reflect the order of the section numbers of the source Act.

 The "Clear All" button will remove all search terms and return you to the browse all content view.